dansmyers/ProgrammingWithAI/Projects/1-Incremental_Game.md

 The function prints an appropriate message to the log field when each objective is met for the first time.

 ### Tips

+- **Develop incrementally**.
+This is the most important tip.
+Always build a little bit at a time and test as you go.

+- Control the size and scope of your AI generations.
+Creating huge amounts of code that you don't really understand and can't test will become a liability as the project grows.
+You need to understand the implementation well enough to keep modifying it and add new features.

 - **Use the browser's developer console**.
 You need to be able to see error messages right away.